andikaryanto/customer/README.md

 - Customer source data is loaded from `mock-server/data/customers.json` (25 records).
 - Ingestion fetches all pages from Flask automatically.
 - Upsert is implemented with PostgreSQL `ON CONFLICT` on `customer_id`.
-- `dlt` is used in the ingestion flow with PostgreSQL destination.